belongtothenight/SMRBS-ESP32/info/update_log.md

        3. Likely the result is hugely improved after the auto skipp functionality added.
        4. Compute new params with row "mean of 5-6" in [fc_comparison_summary.csv](https://github.com/belongtothenight/SMRBS-ESP32/blob/main/algorithm/fair_comparison/fc_comparison_summary.csv).
 It's basically the params computed by 200 runs of all channels.
        5. Update "fair_comparison.py" for bulk execution.
+       6. Based on the new params from "mean of 5-6", the test result in "mean of 7-10", which is still not actually balanced.